ZhgChg.Li

 APP_STORE_CONNECT_API_KEY_PATH: "${{ runner.temp }}/${{ env.APP_STORE_CONNECT_API_KEY_FILE_NAME }}"

-run: |
+run: \\|

 # import certificate and provisioning profile from secrets

-echo -n "$APP_STORE_CONNECT_API_KEY_BASE64" | base64 --decode -o $APP_STORE_CONNECT_API_KEY_PATH
+echo -n "$APP_STORE_CONNECT_API_KEY_BASE64" \\| base64 --decode -o $APP_STORE_CONNECT_API_KEY_PATH

 # ========== Env Setup Steps ==========

-# Read the specified XCode version for the project
+# Read project specified Xcode version

 - name: Read .xcode-version